kornelski/cargo-deb/README.md

 `cargo deb` supports cross-compilation.
 It can be run from any unix-like host, including macOS, provided that the build environment is set up for cross-compilation:

 * The cross-compilation target has to be [installed via rustup](https://github.com/rust-lang-nursery/rustup.rs#cross-compilation) (e.g. `rustup target add i686-unknown-linux-gnu`) and has to be [installed for the host system](https://wiki.debian.org/ToolChain/Cross) (e.g. `apt-get install libc6-dev-i386`).
 Note that [Rust's](https://forge.rust-lang.org/release/platform-support.html) and [Debian's architecture names](https://www.debian.org/ports/) are different.
-See `rustc --print target-list` for the list of supported values for the `--target` argument.
+See `rustc --print target-list` for the list of supported values for the `--target` arguments.
 * A Linux-compatible linker and system libraries (e.g. glibc or musl) must be installed and available to Rust/Cargo,
    * `dpkg --add-architecture <debian architecture name>`
    * `apt-get install pkg-config build-essential crossbuild-essential-<debian architecture name>`